 This two-part, four hour documentary film series from Ken Burns tells the story of the worst man-made ecological disaster in American history.
 The frenzied wheat boom of the “Great Plow-Up,” followed by a decade-long drought during the 1930s, nearly swept away the breadbasket of the nation.
-The film includes vivid interviews with 26 survivors of those hard times, combined with dramatic photographs and seldom-seen movie footage, that bring to life stories of incredible human suffering and equally incredible perseverance.

 There are no upcoming broadcasts of this program in the next two weeks.
 Check back soon!

 The Dust Bowl ravaged the great plains but its effects could be felt throughout the country.
 Read our account of a 1935 Dust Storm that reached Washington, D.C. and inspired Congress to take action.Learn more →

 The Roosevelts: An Intimate History chronicles the lives of Theodore, Franklin and Eleanor Roosevelt, three members of the most prominent and influential family in American politics.Learn more →

 Garrett Peck, author of "Capital Beer: A Heady History of Brewing in Washington, D.C." discusses the history of brewing in the nation's capital.Watch video →

 WETA Channel 26 hit the Washington airwaves on October 2, 1961, when station manager George Baker introduced viewers to WETA's inaugural broadcast, The New Era.Watch first broadcast →